unocss/unocss/README.md

 }
 ```

-Intestinally, the magic of attributify mode is done by only [one variant](./packages/preset-attributify/src/variant.ts) and [one extractor](./packages/preset-attributify/src/extractor.ts) - in total of only ~50 lines of code!
+Intestinally, the magic of attributify mode is done by only [one variant](./packages/preset-attributify/src/variant.ts) and [one extractor](./packages/preset-attributify/src/extractor.ts) - in a total of only ~50 lines of code!
 This is could also be a showcase of how powerful and flexible UnoCSS is.

 ###### Valueless Attributify

-In additional to Windi CSS's Attributify Mode, UnoCSS also supports valueless attributes.
+In addition to Windi CSS's Attributify Mode, UnoCSS also supports valueless attributes.

 For example,